arnosimons/arnosimons.github.io/projects/scratchbook.md

                           else if (headerText == "Flare" )
                             headerTitle = "Whether or not the scratch contains at least one FLARE scratch.";
                           else if (headerText == "Transformer" )
-                            headerTitle = "Whether or not the scratch contains at least one TRRANSFORMER scratch.";
+                            headerTitle = "Whether or not the scratch contains at least one TRANSFORMER scratch.";
                           else if (headerText == "Tear" )
                             headerTitle = "Whether or not the scratch contains at least one TEAR scratch.";
                           else if (headerText == "Orbit" )